yuvrajsingh2304/Newsletter_2023/Content/ECE/ECE.md

 ![Students](Images/av.jpg)

-- <div align="justify"> **Anant Vijay(URN:2103948)** was GK Quiz Head Organizer at GNE APEX 2022.
-Organized an inter school event at GNDEC Ludhiana on 08-042022.</div>
+- **Anant Vijay(URN:2103948)** was GK Quiz Head Organizer at GNE APEX 2022.
+Organized an inter school event at GNDEC Ludhiana on 08-042022.

-- <div align="justify"> Selected as Virtual Lab Developer at IIT Roorkee in June 2022.</div>
+- Selected as Virtual Lab Developer at IIT Roorkee in June 2022.

-- <div align="justify"> Organized an event “Science in our Daily life” on 30-01-2022.</div>
+- Organized an event “Science in our Daily life” on 30-01-2022.

-- <div align="justify"> -Selected for MERA SWARAJ EDUCATION PROGRAM.
-A scholarship program run by MAHINDRA and MAHINDRA Swaraj division through “Manav Vikas Sansthan” in March, 2022.</div>
+- Selected for MERA SWARAJ EDUCATION PROGRAM.
+A scholarship program run by MAHINDRA and MAHINDRA Swaraj division through “Manav Vikas Sansthan” in March, 2022.

 -----------------------------------------

 ![Students](Images/w.jpeg)

-- <div align="justify"> **Mohammad Yasir(URN:2104400)** launched his application on "National Workshop on Lifestyle for Environment" for Ministry of Forest and Climate organized at Indira Paryavaran Bhawan Headquarters, Ministry of Forest and Climate Change, Govt of India.
+-  **Mohammad Yasir(URN:2104400)** launched his application on "National Workshop on Lifestyle for Environment" for Ministry of Forest and Climate organized at Indira Paryavaran Bhawan Headquarters, Ministry of Forest and Climate Change, Govt of India.
 The Ministry of Forest and Climate Change conducteds this event and invited more than 2000 school children, ENVIS partners from all the states of India.
-Applications namely, i)Water Footprint Calculator ii)Wetlands in India iii)Traditional Water Management Practice.</div>
+Applications namely, i)Water Footprint Calculator ii)Wetlands in India iii)Traditional Water Management Practice.

 -----------------------------------------